NikitaP2001/hep-score-energy/README.md

 as a "docker" symlink exists to the "podman" binary, and the open file descriptor ulimit can be set to 100k or higher (this may require administrator privileges).
-By default, if no configuration is passed to HEPscore, the "HEPscoreBeta" benchmark is run.
+By default, if no configuration is passed to HEPscore, the "HEPscore23Beta" benchmark is run.

-## HEPscoreBeta Benchmark
+## HEPscore23Beta Benchmark

-HEPscoreBeta is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
+HEPscore23Beta is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
 It is currently in a proof of concept development state, and consists of the following workloads from the
 [HEP Workloads project](
 https://gitlab.cern.ch/hep-benchmarks/hep-workloads):
-atlas-gen-bmk
+atlas-gen_sherpa-ma-bmk
-belle2-gen-sim-reco-bmk
+atlas-reco_mt-ma-bmk
-cms-gen-sim-bmk
+cms-gen-sim-run3-ma-bmk
-cms-digi-bmk
+cms-reco-run3-ma-bmk
-cms-reco-bmk
+lhcb-gen-sim-2021-bmk
-lhcb-gen-sim-bmk
+belle2-gen-sim-reco-2021-bmk
-You can view the YAML HEPscore configuration for HEPscoreBeta by executing ```hep-score -p```.
+You can view the YAML HEPscore configuration for HEPscore23Beta by executing ```hep-score -p```.

 The benchmark will take 5+ hours to execute on modern hardware.